tdjohnson7/todo-mvc-auth-local-Calorie-Counter/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a Calorie Counter app to built showing the MVC concept with logins

 ---

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for anyone interested in a Calorie Counter app who wants to understand the various aspects of building a node app with some complex features

 ---